parap/todo/Readme.md

 =========== TODO now ============

+- FIX fucking login let user to stay online for a long!
+Cookie disappears for some mysterious reason

 - setup Google Analytics

+- fix known bugs and make advertisement campaign to attract users

 - fix: when saving item with several subtasks - subtasks shuffle.
 1-2-3 => 3-1-2 => 2-3-1 => 1-2-3

 - fix: when removing last subtask - it doesn't save

-- FIX fucking login let user to stay online for a long!

 - add "weekly tasks only" mode - display all weekly tasks